delashu/delashu.github.io/bigdat/dashboards.md

 ![Example Dash two](dash_two.gif)

 Below is a print-out of the summary table found at the bottom of page.
 Interestingly, there is a precipitous drop in PhD graduates in "Mathematics and Statistics" in 2002 with only 739.
-Conversely in 2017, 1,856 doctoral degrees in "Mathematics and Statistics" were awarded.
+Conversely 1,856 doctoral degrees in "Mathematics and Statistics" were awarded in 2017.

 | Mean        | Median            | Max | Min | Range        | Regression Intercept            | Regression Slope |
 |:-------------|:------------------|:-------------|:---------------|:-------------|:------------------|:-------------|